hurtn/EntityMatchUsingAzureSearchAndDatabricks/README.md

 Getting Started
 ===============

-First [create](https://docs.microsoft.com/en-us/azure/search/search-create-service-portal) a basic Azure Search service or using an existing service.
+- First [create](https://docs.microsoft.com/en-us/azure/search/search-create-service-portal) a basic Azure Search service or using an existing service.
 Make note of the resource enddpoint/URL and admin key.
-Launch a Databricks workspace and import the dbc archive of notebooks into your workspace.
+- Launch a Databricks workspace and import the dbc archive of notebooks into your workspace.
+Start a small 2 node cluster and when running click on the Data section and upload the breweriestomatch.csv file.
+Click Create Table in Notebook to verify you can view the data.
+Change first row as header to True to display the data correctly.
+- Navigatet to the Index Build folder and click on the Create and Load Search index notebook.

 Read the additional information below before running the demo.